eArmada8/berseria_model_tool/README.md

 **Changing textures and adding materials**

-First look inside the .material file for the mesh you want to edit.
-For example, if you want to edit the metadata for `00_HAND0_R_VEL_HUM_000_MISHAPE.vb` then it will be inside `00_HAND0_R_VEL_HUM_000_MISHAPE.material`.
-If you edit the file in a text editor, you will see the assignment.
+First look inside mesh_info.json and find the mesh you want to edit.
+For example, if you want to edit the metadata for `00_HAND0_R_VEL_HUM_000_MISHAPE.vb` then it will be the first entry and will have `name`: `HAND0_R_VEL_HUM_000_MISHAPE` (JSON numbering starts at zero).
+Inside the brackets you will see material.
 It looks like this:

 ```
     {
+        "id_referenceonly": 0,
+        "name": "HAND0_R_VEL_HUM_000_MISHAPE",
+        "mesh": 2,
+        "submesh": 0,
+        "node": -1,
+        "flags": 83,
-    "material": "HAND1_VEL_HUM_000_MAT"
+        "material": "HAND1_VEL_HUM_000_MAT",
-}
+        "unknown": 0
+    },
 ```

 Go to material_info.json, and go that section.
-For example, if "material" in mesh_info was "HAND1_VEL_HUM_000_MAT", then go to the section of material_info.json with the tag ```"name": "HAND1_VEL_HUM_000_MAT"```.
+For example, if "material" in mesh_info was "HAND1_VEL_HUM_000_MAT" (as in the above example), then go to the section of material_info.json with the tag ```"name": "HAND1_VEL_HUM_000_MAT"```.
 Under textures, you can change the file names.
 When changing the texture filenames, do not put the `.totexd_b` extension as the tool will automatically add the extension when making the .TOMDLB_D file.

 When making mods with new textures, I highly recommend giving them unique names, instead of asking the user to overwrite textures that already exist.
 That way, you do not have to worry about when two or more models use the same textures.
 Because the game uses a filename hashing system, be sure to check that the new filename does not accidentally overwrite an old name.
 Another option is to overwrite unused textures, as Tales of Berseria has many unused assets left over from Tales of Zesteria.